DRomelli/website/content/publication/jes2024/index.md

 abstract_short: "This paper examines the evolution of central bank communication, particularly their use of social media to reach wider audiences.
 It analyzes Twitter content related to monetary policy to assess how central bank communication impacts expectations and financial market behavior."

 authors:
-  - name: Donato Masciandaro
+  - Donato Masciandaro
-  - name: Oana Peia
+  - Oana Peia
-  - name: Davide Romelli
+  - Davide Romelli
 date: '2024-04-01'

 highlight: false